rschristopher/rschristopher.github.io/src/pow/sovereignty/index.md

 Have mercy on me, a sinner

-In the year 2525
+In the year 2140,
-If man is still alive...

-Is there still mining pools?
+ is there still mining pools?

 ~50 million sovereigns
 12 billion subjects